rebroad/breezy-desktop/xfce4/renderer/TESTING_GUIDE.md

-# Testing Guide for XFCE4 Renderer
+# Testing Guide for Standalone Renderer

+**Note**: This renderer works with any desktop environment/WM that uses Xorg (XFCE4, i3, Openbox, etc.).

 ## Prerequisites